NBISweden/fega-sweden-helpdesk-acceptance-testing/README.md

 * **File upload** -- software for uploading files the FEGA Sweden
 * **Submitter Portal** -- FEGA Sweden's instance of the FEGA Submitter Portal, which is currently hosted by central EGA.
-* **Helpdesk Portal** -- FEGA Sweden's instance of the FEGA Submitter Portal, which is currently hosted by central EGA.
+* **Helpdesk Portal** -- FEGA Sweden's instance of the FEGA Helpdesk Portal, which is currently hosted by central EGA.

 ## Generating reports